Bluecode77732/digital-bank/README.md

 Claude :

-1. Common Module // #13 in the first list
+1. Common Module // #13 in the ChatGPT list
-2. Database Module // #14 in the first list
+2. Database Module // #14 in the ChatGPT list
-3. Users Module // #2 in the first list
+3. Users Module // #2 in the ChatGPT list
-4. Authentication Module // #3 in the first list
+4. Authentication Module // #3 in the ChatGPT list
-5. Accounts Module // #1 in the first list
+5. Accounts Module // #1 in the ChatGPT list
-6. Transactions Module // #4 in the first list
+6. Transactions Module // #4 in the ChatGPT list
-7. History Module // #6 in the first list
+7. History Module // #6 in the ChatGPT list
-8. Compliance Module // #5 in the first list
+8. Compliance Module // #5 in the ChatGPT list
-9. Notifications Module // #8 in the first list
+9. Notifications Module // #8 in the ChatGPT list
-10. Integrations Module // #11 in the first list
+10. Integrations Module // #11 in the ChatGPT list
-11. Analytics Module // #7 in the first list
+11. Analytics Module // #7 in the ChatGPT list
-12. Dashboard Module // #10 in the first list
+12. Dashboard Module // #10 in the ChatGPT list
-13. Feedback Module // #9 in the first list
+13. Feedback Module // #9 in the ChatGPT list
-14. Microservices // #12 in the first list
+14. Microservices // #12 in the ChatGPT list
-15. Swagger Module // #16 in the first list
+15. Swagger Module // #16 in the ChatGPT list

 Note: The Throttle Module in the 15th ChatGPT's list is not present in the Claude's list.